How can you become a citizen of New Zealand?

 Citizenship in New Zealand

-Citizenship is a technical term used in New Zealand for a specific status that can be obtained by permanent residents after they have lived in New Zealand for a number of years.
+Citizenship is a technical term used in New Zealand for a specific status that can be granted to migrants after they have lived in New Zealand for a number of years.

-In comparison to the resident visa, it will give you limited additional rights; once you are a New Zealand citizen, you can live in New Zealand indefinitely, travel on a New Zealand passport and stand for parliament.
+Once you are a New Zealand citizen, you can live in New Zealand indefinitely and travel on a New Zealand passport.

-Other than that, however, a resident visa will be the right visa for you when you start your life in New Zealand.
-It will give you comprehensive cover and full entitlement to live in New Zealand.
+When you start your life in New Zealand as a new migrant to our country, a Resident Visa will be the right option for you.
+It will give you comprehensive rights and full entitlement to live in New Zealand.

 Migrants can become New Zealand citizens by grant